Akaflieg-Freiburg/enroute/_pages/acknowledgements.markdown

 * **German**: Markus Sachs.
 Markus flies trikes and is an enthusiastic 'Co' on everyting else that flies.

+* **Italian**: Ivan Battistella and Luca Bertoncello.
+Luca flies ultralight planes since 2014 and has become a flight instructor in 2019.
+He programs since 1988 and works as a systems administrator in Dresden, Germany.</p>

 * **Polish**: Szymon Kocur